samerlagha/react-shop/README.md

 # React shop portfolio project

-This project was bootstrapped with [Create React shop](https://samerlagha.github.io/react-shop).
+This project was bootstrapped with [Demo](https://samerlagha.github.io/react-shop).

-using materializecss